imsanghaar/my_portfolio/README.md

 ## How to Use

-To view the portfolio, simply open the `index.html` file in a web browser.
-No special setup is required.
+To view the portfolio, simply open the `sanghaar.vercel.app` in the web browser or mobile phones.

 ## Credits